wego/logiga/README.md

 Usage
 =====

-Call `::Logiga.init` and call `register` to add your loggers like this:
+Call `Logiga.init` and call `register` to add your loggers like this:

 ```ruby
 Logiga.init do |logiga|